alexhkurz/BlocklyPrisonersDilemma/README.md

 (part of my Programming Languages course at Chapman University)

+## Introduction

 An example of how to tie a Blockly DSL to a backend that can be communicated with via HTTP requests.

 ![Tit-for-Tat](img/TitForTat.png)

-The example provides a very rudimentary DSL for designing a strategy that plays the [iterated prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner's_dilemma#The_iterated_prisoner's_dilemma).
+This repository provides a rudimentary DSL for designing a strategy that plays an [iterated prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner's_dilemma#The_iterated_prisoner's_dilemma).
 There are currently only [2 players](https://github.com/alexhkurz/BlocklyPrisonersDilemma/blob/61eb62afc027e9879979055424981e01eeb9b42a/src/server/game_logic.js#L4) allowed.
 The implemented [payoff matrix](https://github.com/alexhkurz/BlocklyPrisonersDilemma/blob/61eb62afc027e9879979055424981e01eeb9b42a/src/server/game_logic.js#L6) is based on payoffs $3>2>1>0$.
 The game always runs for [`numberOfRounds`](https://github.com/alexhkurz/BlocklyPrisonersDilemma/blob/61eb62afc027e9879979055424981e01eeb9b42a/src/server/game_logic.js#L16) rounds.

 **Some Limitations:**